benedictfoo/Listening-Refuge/src/content/blog/2025/siobhan-miller-queen-of-argyll/index.md

 ---

-## Siobhan Miller—Queen of Argyll
+## Song Overview

-This is a cover of a Silly Wizard song by Siobhan Miller, with some lyrics modified, in her latest album Bloom.
+This is a cover of a Silly Wizard song.
+It is about a man’s admiration for an exceptional lady, which leads him to chase after her in a respectable, honorable way.

-The narrator, awe-struck and eager with a zealous passion, felt compelled to share, joyfully with everyone, a lady of " character and feature", so remarkable that no words could even begin to describe her: the Queen of Argyll.
-This is reflected in the gentle, clean, melodic acoustic guitars, tight, energetic percussion, and bright, cheery, emotional piano chords.

-He has total respect and admiration for her.
-She was special in his eyes: her gracefulness and beauty, like a swan; her smile captivating, warm and genuine.
-Even the roses in the garden have to bow to her.

-No one in the whole of Argyll with its rich, large, and diverse population could match her splendor.
+## Lyrics I love

+> The entire lyrics of the song have deep meaning, but I have decided to review only parts of it.
+>
+> Oh, good folks, it is my duty
+>
+> To inform you of one beauty
+>
+> Though I'd ask of you a favour
+>
+> Not to seek her for a while
+>
+> Though, I own she is a creature
+>
+> Of character and feature
+>
+> No words can paint the picture
+>
+> Of the queen of all Argyll

+The man, amazed by what he saw, finds it necessary to share his discovery: a lady full of charm and beauty.
+No words describe how amazing she is.

+> And if you could have seen her there
+>
+> Oh, if you had just been there
+>
+> The swan was in her movements
+>
-The fiddle solo comes back to celebrate the marvel only found in her.
+> And the marvel in her smile

-The narrator left the listeners to find a respectful, honorable way to court her.
-The song concludes here with a satisfying end, with the fiddle melody playing subtly, and the same percussive drums and some cymbals.

-It is rather inspiring that one could be passionate about someone they have just met with such vigor.
-It evokes in me a sense of admiration for the narrator.
-He is such a gentleman and has a genuine and sincere love for her.
-He is determined to win her over and love her with honor and respect.
+>
+> All the roses in the garden
+>
+> They bow and ask her pardon
+>
+> For not one could match the beauty
+>
+> Of the queen of all Argyll

+He is awe-struck and shares fervently in sheer admiration for the lady’s mannerisms and presence.
+She has the elegance of swans, and the roses must bow in respect of her.
+He humbly declares that she has beauty unmatched by anyone else.
+It is more than just physical beauty.
+It is by whom she is in essence: full of elegance and charm.

+> So my friends, I need must leave you
+>
+> My intentions not to grieve you
+>
+> Nor indeed would I deceive you
+>
+> Oh, I'll see you in a while
+>
+> I must find some way to see her
+>
+> To court her and to please her
+>
+> I fear my heart's in danger
+>
+> From the queen of all Argyll

+What does the man do after sharing this?
+He leaves hastily, full of zealous, honorable ambition, dedicating his time to finding a way to court her and cherish her.
+His mission is sincere and full of passion.
+He must find a way to court her to love and cherish her.

+## What I love about the music

+The drums, keyboard, and piano sound passionate and full of noble ambition.
+Truly fitting for only the queen of Argyll.
+I can hear the excitement when the singer shares the discovery of the lady.
+And one can feel in the fiddle with other instruments, the grandiosity of the lady, and that is truly the highest of honors to be able to stand in witness of her.

+I like the drums’ persistent beats.
+They sound full of confidence and are tight and sturdy, which gives the whole song a solid structure to be in.

+The guitar's soft strumming adds a gentle delicateness, which reflects the state of vulnerability of the man.

+The vocals are emotional and passionate, and one can feel the awe and vigor for the lady.

+The keyboard’s clean playing guides the listener steadily through the man’s journey of discovery and courtship.

+The fiddle
+adds to the noble and grand feeling of discovering that special person.

+The main quality I think that makes this song really great is that there is no fear or hesitation in the instrumentation and vocals.
+This makes the man’s intention pure and clear, and I respect and admire that of him.

+## Conclusion

-I really enjoyed this song.
-Siobhan Miller's cover was genuine and passionate.
-I rooted for the narrator and could sense his passion and admiration for the Queen through the lyrics, instrumentation and vocals.
-I hope one day I can develop such sincere feelings for someone, or for something.
-Hope you enjoyed today's post as much as I enjoyed deeply dwelling on and absorbing this song.
+I really like the theme of passion and commitment in this song.
+This cover was genuine and passionate, and I prefer this to the original.
+I rooted for the man and could sense his passion and admiration for the Queen through the lyrics, instrumentation, and vocals.
+I hope one day I can develop such sincere and genuine feelings for someone, or for something.